cmu-sei/juneberry/docs/overview.md

 # Example

-Juneberry provides a sample model to use for a small system test.
+Juneberry provides a sample model to use for a small system test in the repository 'juneberry-example-workspace'.
 This classification model config file is located in [`models/imagenette_160x160_rgb_unit_test_pyt_resnet18`](../models/imagenette_160x160_rgb_unit_test_pyt_resnet18) and uses the dataset config files [`data_sets/imagenette_unit_train.json`](../data_sets/imagenette_unit_train.json) to 'train' the model and